Exterior Building Cleaning In Maryland, Virginia And DC.

-Depending on the buildings exterior different varieties of cleaners and the water pressure and the temperature of the water will vary, especially on Limestone, painted surfaces, aluminum, wood siding and EIFS.
+Depending on the building’s exterior different varieties of cleaners and the water pressure and temperature of the water will vary, especially on Limestone, painted surfaces, aluminum, wood siding, and EIFS.
 Building exteriors made from these types of materials require special cleaners to remove surface dirt and an Algae called Gloeocaspa Magma from the surface.

 Exterior Building Cleaning Maintenance Schedules

 Typically exterior building cleaning should be performed every 3-4 years to properly maintain the structure.
-By creating a maintenance schedule for exterior building cleaning the building will not only have a more appealing look, it will also prevent heavy biological growths which hold moisture and slowly deteriorate the buildings structure.
+By creating a maintenance schedule for exterior building cleaning the building will not only have a more appealing look, it will also prevent heavy biological growths which hold moisture and slowly deteriorate the structure of the building.

 This photo shows Lime Run, otherwise named Carbonate Staining.
 It is a hard white or gray surface crust concentrated along a mortar joint or running down from a hole or separation crack between bricks and mortar joints.

 White Stains around the brick face near mortar lines are usually White Scum.
-Uneven white or gray stain on brick face or mortar joints.
-Cause: Inadequate rinsing or prewetting when cleaning with muriatic acid or other acidic solutions. by the acid is absorbed by the dry wall surface to produce insoluble silicate salts commonly described as white scum.
+Uneven white or gray stain on the brick face or mortar joints.
+Cause: Inadequate rinsing or prewetting when cleaning with muriatic acid or other acidic solutions. by the acid is absorbed by the drywall surface to produce insoluble silicate salts commonly described as white scum.

-Tan, brown or gray stains along mortar joins of brown or tan bricks is usually Brown Managanese.
+Tan, brown, or gray stains along mortar joined by brown or tan bricks are usually Brown Managanese.